-- 1 During Tests (if applicable) - o Students must not help or receive assistance from other students - o Students must not request the loan of or lend materials or devices to other students - o Students must not bring any materials into the test room other than those specified for that test - o Students must not use computer software or other devices during a test other than those specified unauthorised absence from class.
+- 1 During Tests (if applicable) - o Students must not help or receive assistance from other students. - \circ Students must not request the loan of or lend materials or devices to other students. - \circ Students must not bring any materials into the test room other than those specified for that test. - o Students must not use computer software or other devices during a test other than those specified.